kaporetto/newRepo/README.md

-hello my darling! the next step
+hello my darling! the next step.
+And the third step.